Imperial-Slug/Linux-Post-install-Helper/PROJECT_README.md

 Additionally, the commands to install Steam are generated, along with the necessary command to enable 32-bit architecture for Steam to work properly.

 This program is mostly targeted at people new to Linux and/or people who don't want to spend the time searching for the proper commands to configure their Linux system and get past some common hurdles to new Linux users.

+If you want to contribute: feel free!
+That's what the build directory is for.
+It has an automated build script to run within the template build directory, intended to act as the directory where you build the new packages every time you want to test a new build of the project that you've wrought.
+Go ahead and improve it too.
+It's open source and free under the GNU GENERAL PUBLIC LICENSE.